HaramChoi-askui/custom-element/README.md

 ### 1) Open the Web Browser and Go To the Desired Website

 **Adjust the amount of time to wait**
-- The notable part of this procedure is the `waitFor(#)` after each execution.
-We have used it in three different lines of the code.
+- The notable part of this procedure is the `waitFor()` after each execution.
+We have used it in three different lines of this code block.
 Check out the respective parts and adjust the amount of time to wait until the process is finished, it may take more or less time depending on the condition of your device and internet connection:
 ```ts
 it('open web browser and go to  google maps', async ()=>{
     // open the start menu/spotlight to search for the web browser